 Child Sweating – Young Age Hyperhidrosis:

-Since Hyperhidrosis is known to be a genetic disorder the clinical manifestations can come at a very young age.
-Obviously having hyperhidrosis will cause problems to the affected child and to his family.
-Affected children can experience not only embarrassing comments by their peers but also some misunderstanding from their parents, teachers and other adult instructors.
+Since Hyperhidrosis is known to be a genetic disorder, the clinical manifestations can come at a very young age.
+Having hyperhidrosis will cause problems to the affected child, and to their family.
+Affected children can experience not only embarrassing comments from their peers, but also some misunderstanding from their parents, teachers, and other adult instructors.

-The affected children, on the other hand should be supported as much as possible by explanations and re-enforcing the fact that there is nothing wrong with them.
-The most appropriate time for surgical treatment is not yet determined but physiologically and mentally matured children could be offered a surgical solution after the age of 14.
-In the mean time alternative methods are available.
+The affected children, on the other hand, should be supported as much as possible by explaining and re-enforcing the fact that there is nothing wrong with them.
+The most appropriate time for surgical treatment is not yet determined, but physiologically and mentally matured children could be offered a surgical solution after the age of 14.
+In the mean time, alternative methods are available.